watusiyaaa/v-bot/README.md

 CMD's so far (slash and prefix both works)
 - greet (for testing the verification success embed) = ADMIN ONLY
 - avatar (getting the user's avatar)

+type only cmd
+- reqs (just in case someone wants to ask for requirements again even after they got verified)